USMEF Hosts Korean Meat Buyer Team

 Last week USMEF hosted a group of 14 meat buyers from major Korean retailer Emart and importer Hanjung Foods.
 They were accompanied to the United States by USMEF-Korea Director Jihae Yang and Retail Specialist Junil Park.
 Support for the team’s activities was provided by the USDA Market Access Program (MAP) and the Pork Checkoff and Beef Checkoff Programs.

-At USMEF headquarters in Denver, the team heard presentations from senior staff on the U.S. beef production system, demand trends and USMEF’s role in international marketing and promotion.
+At USMEF headquarters in Denver, the team heard presentations from senior staff on the U.S. pork and beef production systems, demand trends and USMEF’s role in international marketing and promotion.
 Next they toured the Agricultural Research, Development and Education Center at Colorado State University for in-depth information on animal health and meat production research, and visited the JBS beef plant in Greeley, a Five Rivers Cattle Feeding operation near Kersey, Colo., and Sylvan Dale Ranch near Loveland, Colo.

 Last week’s BSE announcement created some anxiety among the buyers, but Yang said they were pleased to learn details about the case and that market access for U.S. beef would not be affected.